 In this chapter we discuss one of the most famous works in the world that preserves Padua in the Scrovegni Chapel in the Arena Park.

-The pictorial cycle that decorates the walls of the private chapel of the Scrovegni family, shows scenes from the life of Joachim and Anne, of the Virgin Mary and of Jesus Christ.
+The pictorial cycle that decorates the walls of the private chapel of the Scrovegni family, shows scenes from the life of Gioacchino and Anna, of the Virgin Mary and of Jesus Christ.
 What is most striking, however, are the blue notes of the backgrounds and the starry sky of the vault, an ultramarine blue, made from lapis lazuli.
 The central theme, however, is salvation, beginning with the appearance of God, up to the Last Judgment.
 What emerges in any case is Giotto's revolutionary style, which begins to represent its characters in a more natural way.